pressrestart/topdomainswhitelist/README.md

 ## Contributing

+A site doesn't work?
+A website only doesn't show images or videos?
+Let me know and I will fix it.
-If you think a domain should be added or removed from the list or if something isn't working properly, feel free to open an issue or submit a pull request with your suggestion.
+Also, if you think a domain should be added or removed from the list or if something isn't working properly, feel free to open an issue or submit a pull request with your suggestion.